Renters' Rights Act 2025, Phase 1 commencement

 Landlord Emergency Repair Obligations 2026, Awaab's Law, Section 11 & Timeframes

-Complete guide to landlord emergency repair obligations in England 2026: what counts as an emergency, Awaab's Law 24-hour Category 1 response requirement, Section 11 LTA 1985 duty, tenant access for repairs, and documentation best practice.
+Complete guide to landlord emergency repair obligations in England 2026: what counts as an emergency, Awaab's Law 24-hour High (H) hazard response requirement, Section 11 LTA 1985 duty, tenant access for repairs, and documentation best practice.

 10 min readUpdated 17 May 2026Last reviewed: 17 May 2026Emergency RepairsAwaab's LawSection 11HHSRS

 Emergency repairs are the highest-risk moment in a tenancy for a landlord.
-The legal exposure from a delayed emergency response spans Section 11 of the Landlord and Tenant Act 1985, the Homes (Fitness for Human Habitation) Act 2018, the HHSRS hazard assessment regime, and, from 1 May 2026, Awaab's Law as extended to private landlords by the Renters' Rights Act 2025.
+The legal exposure from a delayed emergency response spans Section 11 of the Landlord and Tenant Act 1985, the Homes (Fitness for Human Habitation) Act 2018, the HHSRS hazard assessment regime, and Awaab's Law (expected to extend to private landlords under the Renters' Rights Act 2025 — date to be confirmed by secondary legislation).

-All private landlords in England are now subject to Awaab's Law mandatory response timeframes.
-For Category 1 HHSRS hazards (including serious damp, mould, exposed electrics, and structural risk), the required response is within 24 hours of the tenant's report.
+Awaab's Law is expected to apply to all private landlords in England — date to be confirmed by secondary legislation.
+Once in force, for High HHSRS hazards (including serious damp, mould, exposed electrics, and structural risk), the required response will be within 24 hours of the tenant's report.

 What counts as an emergency repair?

-• Category 1 HHSRS hazards: Serious damp and mould, exposed live wiring, structural instability, severe fall risks, active gas leaks, 24-hour Awaab's Law response required
+• High HHSRS hazards: Serious damp and mould, exposed live wiring, structural instability, severe fall risks, active gas leaks, 24-hour Awaab's Law response required

 • Boiler and central heating failure in cold weather: Loss of heating/hot water in winter, treated as urgent under Section 11 LTA 1985, particularly for vulnerable tenants

-• Burst pipes and major water leaks: Active flooding or significant water ingress, risk of structural damage and Category 1 damp hazard
+• Burst pipes and major water leaks: Active flooding or significant water ingress, risk of structural damage and High (H) damp hazard

-• Sewage backup: Immediate health hazard, Category 1 HHSRS issue, 24-hour response required
+• Sewage backup: Immediate health hazard, High HHSRS issue, 24-hour response required

 • Electrical faults posing shock or fire risk: Exposed live wiring, tripped fuses, signs of arcing, emergency electrician required